-All extended pieces of writing should be marked thoroughly with a maximum of 3 spellings corrected, a minimum of two positive comments relating to a criteria and one area for improvement.
+All extended pieces of writing should be marked thoroughly with a maximum of 3 spellings corrected, a minimum of two positive comments relating to a criterion and one area for improvement.
 This could be used for a target if it is a generic comment which can be applied to a range of text types.

-Other pieces of work should be looked at and indicated as so and spellings corrected.
+Other pieces of work should be looked at and spellings corrected.
 A challenging question or question to prompt the change of a mistake is sufficient.